mhpi/dHBV2.0/README.md

 ## Model Description:

-δHBV 2.0UH is a differentiable model, characterized by the use of an LSTM to learn parameters for the differentiable physical model HBV, which is then forwarded with weather forcings (precipitation, temperature, PET) to predict hydraulic states and fluxes like streamflow with high spatial resolution.
-Routing is then done with UH, which uses parameters learned from a separate MLP neural network.
+δHBV 2.0UH is a differentiable model, characterized by the use of an LSTM to learn parameters for the differentiable physical model HBV, which can be forwarded with weather forcings (precipitation, temperature, PET) to predict hydrological states and fluxes like streamflow with high spatial resolution.
+Routing can be done with UH which uses parameters learned from a separate MLP neural network, or with NextGen's internal t-route integration, which uses parameters learned from a separate MLP neural network.
 In essence, δHBV 2.0UH is a differentiable modeling modality defined by

     HBV_params = LSTM( Forcings, Basin Attributes )
     Routing_params = MLP( Forcings, Basin Attributes )

-    e.g., Streamflow = HBV2.0( Forcings, HBV_params, Routing_params)
+    Fluxes/States e.g., Streamflow = HBV2.0( Forcings, HBV_params, Routing_params)

 Learned parameters are spatially distinct, but can also be time-dependent if desired.